Retail Sales in Switzerland

 Switzerland - Retail Sales

-FocusEconomics panelists expect private consumption to increase 1.2% in 2019, which is down 0.1 percentage points from last month’s forecast, and 1.3% in 2020.
+FocusEconomics Consensus Forecast panelists expect private consumption to fall 5.5% in 2020, which is up 0.1 percentage points from last month’s forecast, and to grow 3.9% in 2021.

 Switzerland - Retail Sales Data